jacksen30/100-Days-of-Code--2024/README.md

 1. Responsive Design - Utilizing Flexbox for layout
 2. Header and Nav Structure - Building and refactoring the structure, and styling it appropriately for the user’s viewport.
 3. Figma - Working from a Figma wireframe, Doing my best to match the wireframe 100%

-### Additional Activities:

-- Continued reading the eBook *Ten Ways to Make Money as a Developer* by Florin Pop (read for 20 minutes)